When does field placement begin and end?

 How many hours a week will I need to commit to my field placement?

-You will need to complete 16-20 hours per week for a total of 450 hours for the foundation year and 20 hours per week for a total of 550 hours for the concentration year.
+You will need to complete a minimum of 16 hours per week for a total of 450 hours for the first-year placement and 20 hours per week for a total of 550 hours for the second-year placement.

 Will I receive a grade for the field placement?

-Field Practicum is a three-unit course for which you will receive a CR (credit) or NC (no credit) – or an IP (in progress) at the end of the semester if all of the field requirements have not been met.
-You will receive an evaluation and a grade for each semester.
+Field Practicum is a three-unit (first year) course and a four-unit (second year) course for which you may receive a CR (credit) or an NC (no credit).
+An IP (in progress) may also be given if all of the field requirements have not been met, but only if due to extenuating circumstances and there is every indication that they will be met with an extension of time.
+You will receive an evaluation and a grade for each semester you are in field placement.

 If I do not have a car, will I be assigned to a field placement site?